DragonRidersUnite/book/src/05-fireball-clean-up.md

 There will be many opportunities when working on your games to optimize your code so that it performs better.
 This was just a taste of what that process can be like.
 As you get better at making games, you'll improve at making them more performant.

-Don't obsesses over performance too much yet though.
+Don't obsess over performance too much yet though.
 Focus on making your game fun to play.

 ## What's Next